PRTG API v2 Overview

 Most endpoints require authentication.
 They are marked with a lock symbol in the Swagger UI.

-There are two kinds of authentication:
+There are three kinds of authentication:

 After you are authenticated, the lock symbols are closed and you can use protected endpoints.